cbirdsong/birdsong.dev/pages/about.md

 ---
-title: Résumé
+title: About
-permalink: /resume/
+permalink: /about/
 layout: layouts/page.njk
 eleventyNavigation:
-  key: Résumé
+  key: About
   order: 10
 ---